In the second reading, Saint Paul realizes—

 even so, the opportunity to enter the Deep

-is always available for all of us.
+is always before us.

-It’s not a matter of what we know;
+Notice, it’s not a matter of what we know;

 how many great saints were simple folk.